-Looking at how often the terms wills and trusts are used for one another, you might begin to think that they are interchangeable.
+Looking at how often the terms wills and trusts are used for one another, you might think they’re interchangeable.
 But the truth of the situation is that these two terms mean very different things.

 Let’s take a look at what those differences are.